 - Invisibility Potion

 - Limited Invulnerability Potion

-Engineering is a great profession in WoW Classic, as it creates a lot of useful consumables and trinkets — particularly the popular Thorium Grenade.
-Some of those are especially strong in PvP, but most of them trigger a 1-minute shared cooldown:
+Engineering is a great profession in WoW Classic, as it creates a lot of useful consumables and trinkets — particularly the popular Iron Grenade and Goblin Sapper Charge.
+Some of those are especially strong in PvP, but most of them trigger a 1-minute shared cooldown.

 - Arcanite Dragonling (1-hour cooldown)